Seeed-Studio/wiki-documents/docs/ReSpeaker_4_Mic_Array_for_Raspberry_Pi.md

   <source src="https://files.seeedstudio.com/wiki/ReSpeaker_4_Mic_Array_for_Raspberry_Pi/respeaker-wakeword.mp4" type="video/mp4">
 </video></div>

-To demonstrate the Picovoice's cabability we have also prepared a multi wake work examples using ReSpeaker 4-Mic Array with Raspberry Pi!
+To demonstrate the Picovoice's cabability we have also prepared a multi wake word examples using ReSpeaker 4-Mic Array with Raspberry Pi!
 Different wake word can set to execute certain tasks.

 *This package contains a commandline demo for controlling ReSpeaker 4-mic microphone array LEDs using Porcupine.*